Web of Science

 The Web of Science (WoS; previously known as Web of Knowledge) is a paid-access platform that provides (typically via the internet) access to multiple databases that provide reference and citation data from academic journals, conference proceedings, and other documents in various academic disciplines.

-Until 1997, it was originally produced by the Institute for Scientific Information.
+It was originally produced by the Institute for Scientific Information until 1997.
 It is currently owned by Clarivate.

 Web of Science currently contains 79 million records in the core collection and 171 million records on the platform.

 History

 A citation index is built on the fact that citations in science serve as linkages between similar research items, and lead to matching or related scientific literature, such as journal articles, conference proceedings, abstracts, etc. In addition, literature that shows the greatest impact in a particular field, or more than one discipline, can be located through a citation index.
 For example, a paper's influence can be determined by linking to all the papers that have cited it.
 In this way, current trends, patterns, and emerging fields of research can be assessed.
 Eugene Garfield, the "father of citation indexing of academic literature", who launched the Science Citation Index, which in turn led to the Web of Science, wrote:

 Citations are the formal, explicit linkages between papers that have particular points in common.
 A citation index is built around these linkages.
 It lists publications that have been cited and identifies the sources of the citations.
 Anyone conducting a literature search can find from one to dozens of additional papers on a subject just by knowing one that has been cited.
 And every paper that is found provides a list of new citations with which to continue the search.

 The simplicity of citation indexing is one of its main strengths.